Exposure to lead at work can cause significant health issues.

 The regional office will then pass the completed questionnaires to the central database, which maintains the register.

 Unite has for some time maintained an asbestos database, which has proved hugely successful in assisting with securing compensation for workers who have been exposed to asbestos at work and later developed an asbestos-related condition.
 The success of the asbestos register is built upon the large number of members who have completed a questionnaire and recorded their details onto the register.
-To ensure similar success in respect of the Lead Exposure Register, please therefore ensure that if you have been exposed to lead in the workplace you complete and submit the attached questionnaire.
+To ensure similar success in respect of the Lead Exposure Register, please therefore ensure that if you have been exposed to lead in the workplace you complete and submit this questionnaire.

 Being included on the register does not mean that a legal case has been activated.
 If a member requires legal assistance as a result of being diagnosed with an illness caused by exposure to lead – or any other personal injury claim – they should contact Unite Legal services on 0800 709 007 without delay.